What does this guide to Traveling South America contain?

 Natural calamities of South America include volcano eruptions(I even climbed the active volcano Villarrica in Chile), earthquakes, tsunamis, amongst many others.
 Chile is in a high-earthquake zone, and due to the earthquakes, the country is also prone to tsunamis and volcano eruptions.
 Many other countries suffer from similar natural tragedies.

 While I was traveling through South America, Chile was hit by a strong earthquake amongst many other little ones.
 To tell you the long story in short, the ocean routes were blocked, and the transport stopped where it was.
-If it wasn’t for the earthquake, I would have been on a boat in the ocean watching penguins hopping around.
+If it wasn’t for the earthquake, I would have been on a boat in the ocean watching penguins hopping around (only one of the many amazing things to do in Chile).

 South America has many emergency-evacuation processes, and roadsigns in the continent confirm that.